Authorisation flow actions

 When either of these is the case, the Payments API returns form as the next action.
 Possible types of form action are text, text_with_image and select.

-The form action contains the required format of the additional information the user must provide and any constraints that apply (such as forbidden special characters).
+The form action contains the required format of any information the user must provide, and any constraints that apply (such as forbidden special characters).

 Usually, a form action for a bank that requires branch information follows the submission of a provider_selection action.

-Below is an example of the response you could receive when you complete theprovider_selection action.
+Below is an example of a response you may receive when you complete theprovider_selection action.

 {